ab604/link-crawler/README.md

 ## Github Pages Report

-The Github Pages report displays two tables: All links and Broken links (404).
+The Github Pages report is built from the `index.html` file.
+It displays two tables: All links and Broken links (404).

 - All links is the table that includes both working and broken links.
 - Broken links (404) is the table that includes only broken links.